From horror movies to indie darlings and Netflix’s productions – this is the summary of the worst films of 2018.

 Plot: A mute bartender’s girl is lost after a party in the futuristic Berlin.
 The man begins his search party, which leads him into the strangest places of the city.

-It’s the single most out of place, worst science fiction and worst film of the year and quite possibly a frontrunner over the entire decade.
+Mute (2018) is the single most out of place, worst science fiction and worst film of the year, and quite possibly a frontrunner over the entire decade.

 Alexander Skarsgard is laughably bad as the silent protagonist, Paul Rudd tries to fit in, while Justin Theroux literally craps all over his extraordinary talent by becoming a fiendish gay/rapist weirdo.
-“Mute” feels like a ripoff of too many classics, aims for cyberpunk and provides nothing but a monotonous, mute guy walking around the techno-infused and neon-bathed Berlin.
+Mute (2018) feels like a ripoff of too many classics – obvious references to Blade Runner (1982) and Blade Runner 2049 (2017) – and provides nothing but a monotonous, mute guy walking around the techno-infused and neon-bathed Berlin.

 A big, just enormously big nope.